For Experienced Entrepreneurs

 The results are real.

-Because the methodology you’re running is so integrated into how you work that you can’t see it from inside.
+Because the methodology you’re running is so integrated into how you work, you can’t see it from inside.

 3. You would recognize your own methodology if someone described it back.

-That recognition — the immediate sense of “yes, that’s what I do” — is the evidence that the methodology is already complete.
+That recognition, the immediate sense of “yes, that’s what I do,” is the evidence that the methodology is already complete.
+It already has a shape.
+You just haven’t drawn it yet.

 “I’ve invested in business coaches, messaging programs, branding.
 None of them could name what was actually happening.
-This did — in the first few minutes.” — Margaret, career transition coach, 18 years
+This did, in the first few minutes.”
+Margaret, career transition entrepreneur, 18 years

 NOW AVAILABLE FOR INSTANT ACCESS